The Elder Scrolls II: Daggerfall: Sales

+According to Bethesda marketing director Pete Hines, Daggerfall sold roughly 700,000 copies by mid-2000 and was "still selling four years after release".
+He called it likely the company's biggest success by that time.

 Critical reviews

 Daggerfall was met with critical acclaim, surpassing its predecessor in Game of the Year Awards.
 It was named the best computer role-playing game (CRPG) of 1996 by Computer Gaming World and PC Gamer US, and won the Spotlight Award for "Adventure/RPG Game of the Year" from the Game Developers Conference.
 It was also nominated as the year's best CRPG by GameSpot and Computer Games Strategy Plus, but lost both awards to Diablo.
-The editors of Computer Gaming World summarized that the game "is not perfect, but it is revolutionary."
+The editors of Computer Gaming World summarized that the game "is not perfect, but it is revolutionary".

 Reviewing the game in PC Gamer US, Michael Wolf hailed it as "about as close to reality (or is that fantasy?) as you can get in a computer game".
 Although he criticized its bugs and writing mistakes, he summarized Daggerfall as "one of the most realistic, involved, and impressive RPGs on the market".
 Prior to the game's release, Computer Gaming World ranked it as the eighth top vaporware title in computer game history.
-The editors wrote, "Featuritis and creeping technology held up this potential jewel for far too long."
+The editors wrote: "Featuritis and creeping technology held up this potential jewel for far too long."
 Despite their frustration with the delay, the publication later awarded the game 4.5/5.

 In PC Magazine, Michael E. Ryan called it "revolutionary" and wrote that it "may be the best RPG since Origin's Ultima IV".
 Like Wolf, he found fault with the game's bugs, the number of which he said "shocked" the magazine's staff.
-Despite these issues, Ryan remarked that the staff became "hopelessly addicted to Daggerfall's endless possibilities and game play."
-A reviewer for Next Generation wrote that Daggerfall "comes as close as anything ever has" to simulating real life, and that the long wait for the game was "hands down, worth it."
-James Flynn of PC Gamer UK praised the game's size, depth and role-playing mechanics, but qualified that it is "very, very slow" and "as large and detailed as a game could ever become without collapsing under its own weight."
-He argued that the game's biggest flaw is its visuals, and wrote, "With all the kit available to programmers and artists today, quite how they've managed to produce such an ugly grey look with Spectrumª fonts is a mystery."
+Despite these issues, Ryan remarked that the staff became "hopelessly addicted to Daggerfall's endless possibilities and game play".
+A reviewer for Next Generation wrote that Daggerfall "comes as close as anything ever has" to simulating real life, and that the long wait for the game was "hands down, worth it".
+James Flynn of PC Gamer UK praised the game's size, depth and role-playing mechanics, but qualified that it is "very, very slow" and "as large and detailed as a game could ever become without collapsing under its own weight".
+He argued that the game's biggest flaw is its visuals and wrote: "With all the kit available to programmers and artists today, quite how they've managed to produce such an ugly grey look with Spectrum fonts is a mystery."